antwanvdm/php-vagrant/README.md

     # Navigate in new project folder
     cd php-vagrant

+    # Switch to the docker branch
+    git checkout docker

     # Remove .git folder because we don't want to use this remote anyway
     rm -rf .git